xen-42/outer-wilds-day-dream/README.md

 - Sun intensity: from 0 for complete darkness to 1 for very bright
 - Shadow intensity: from 0 for no shadows to 1 for very hard shadows
 - See solar system: Lets you see all other planets in the sky (off by default)
+- Dream at any campfire: Something I used for debugging but I left it in for fun (off by default)

 <details>
   <summary>Spoilers for EOTE</summary>